mrmilu/flutter.base/README.md

 ### Commit tools

-For this project to work correctly `lefthook` and `commitlint` must be installed in your computer.
+For this project to work correctly `lefthook` and `node` must be installed in your computer.
 We use lefthook to run git hooks and commitlint to lint commit messages.

 ```bash